aurasphere/aurasphere/README.md

 I'm Donato, and this is your daily fortune:

-> 🥠 Some fortune cookies contain no fortune.
+> 🥠 Your resemblance to a muppet will prevent the world from taking you seriously.

-Last update: Mon Jun  2 05:11:47 2025
+Last update: Tue Jun  3 05:11:08 2025

 ### Let's play! 🎮